MatthiasLiszt/lunacticlander/README.md

 <a href="http://coding4lifeblog.wordpress.com/">blog</a> and hopefully
 a presentation with slides which I plan to contribute to my local FCC group.

+# Solution

+Okay, I could not sleep at night and so added a program which calculates the solution.
+See the results by loading __autopilot.html__ in your browser.

 Have fun !